 This summer I traveled to the Baltic States with G Adventures.
-(Disclosure: I have been an ambassador for G Adventures since 2010.)
+(Disclosure: I was G Adventures ambassador.)

 The Baltic countries of Estonia, Latvia, and Lithuania were some of the last places in Europe I had yet to visit.
 I had always been intrigued by these small countries which seemed to share so much in common, yet were different places.
 One of the primary goals I had on the trip was to find out what made each country different and what they shared in common.
 During the trip, we were able to explore the highlights of each country and I developed a much better understanding of what makes each country unique.

 Lithuania is the largest of the three countries which are considered the Baltic States.
 Given its location as the southernmost of the Baltic States, it has a history which is more closely tied to Poland and Ukraine.
 The modern state of Lithuania is actually tiny compared to the historical Grand Duchy of Lithuania which existed from the 13th Century and was dissolved in 1795 after the Ko?ciuszko Uprising.
 The original Grand Duchy of Lithuania consisted of parts of what is today Poland, Belarus, Russia, Latvia, and Ukraine.

 The modern state of Lithuania was created in 1918 at the end of WWI and celebrated its 100th anniversary in 2018.
 All 3 of the Baltic States share the same year of founding: 1918.
 Despite achieving independence in the early 90’s from the Soviet Union, all of the Baltic States consider the period from 1939 to 1990 as the “Soviet Occupation” and not the creation of a new country.